How To Remove Ripoff Reports on Google

 Unfortunately, the law also protects websites like Ripoff Report that refuse to remove illegal content even after receiving notice that certain content posted on their sites is false, the original author of the offending content requests its removal, or a court of law declares the report defamatory.

-Traditional Options For Dealing With RipOff Reports
+Traditional Options For Dealing With Ripoff Reports

 People have generally taken one of five different options to combat these damaging listings: